 The Oxford Dictionary just unveiled the newest additions to their dictionary, and I have to admit that I was caught quite off guard by some of the entries.
 Apart from some buzz-wordy jargon that I could see in professional writing (pharmacovigilance), most of these words are ones I would only expect to see in more casual styles of writing or slang phrases like “hot diggity” and “spit take,” but I did learn a few interesting new things:

 Catfishing- a concept recently made famous by MTV, means “to lure (someone) into a relationship by adopting a fictional online persona.”

 Brick- what I originally only thought of as a rectangular block made of clay used to build things is now also a reference to early-model cell phones that were large and heavy or to mobile devices that no longer work and just sits there (like a brick).

 I also finally learned the meanings of acronyms typically used in text messaging or social media such as:

 What are your thoughts on the recent additions to the Oxford English Dictionary?
 See Oxford’s list here (http://blog.oxforddictionaries.com/2014/08/oxford-dictionaries-update-august-2014).

 Have a grammar rule you’d like me to explore?
 Drop me a line at email@example.com.

-Author Catherine Spicer is a manager of customer content services at PR Newswire and will probably never run 10 miles a day, ever.
+Author Catherine Spicer is a manager of customer content services at PR Newswire.